 |Green constant light||Wireless network is active, device is configured and not connected to the mesh.
 This device is your first access point (connected by cable to the router).|

-second on, 1 second off
+1 second off

 |The device is part of the mesh network, but cannot find any other devices.